-On a personal level, Lee was a member of the First United Methodist Church of Harlingen and would occasionally worship at the First United Methodist Church of La Feria with his granddaughters.
+On a personal level, Lee was a member of the First United Methodist Church of Harlingen, and he would occasionally worship at the First United Methodist Church of La Feria with his granddaughters.
 To say Lee loved all Texas Longhorn athletics was an understatement.
 He was a die-hard Longhorn fan, and he particularly enjoyed tailgating in the family’s motorhome on football game days.
 Lee also enjoyed sitting outside surrounded by nature.
 In 1975, the home that Lee and Drenda have shared for the past 47 years was completed.
 He would spend much of his time there watching “his birds”, feeding “his catfish”, and playing with his dogs.
-Lee was a true “dog person” and was never without a dog by his side.
+Lee was a true “dog person” and was never without a 4-legged family member or two by his side.
 Throughout the years, he found comfort and companionship from a host of dogs, with names too numerous to list.
 They all had their quirks and idiosyncrasies, but Lee loved them all the same.

 Not only was Lee a dedicated father, but his love and devotion also carried over to his grandchildren.
-Lee was heavily involved in babysitting duties, and he brightened many of the grandkids’ mornings with Shipley donut or Whataburger breakfast deliveries on the multiple occasions when they would spend the night with their grandparents.
+Lee was involved in babysitting duties, and he brightened many of the grandkids’ mornings with Shipley donut or Whataburger breakfast deliveries on the multiple occasions when they would spend the night with their grandparents.
 Lee also consistently made himself available to support his grandchildren in all of their endeavors and was frequently in attendance at various school programs, orchestra and choir concerts, scout and sporting events, and family trips.
 Lee and Drenda were also gracious enough to open their home to host the weddings of two of their granddaughters and the invited guests.

 If you knew or met Lee, you knew you had a friend for life.
 It didn’t matter where you came from or what you did for a living, he treated you with respect without regard to status or title.
 Lee lived his life based on the principles of being honest, demonstrating fairness, and always working hard - impactful life lessons for us all.

-Lee was preceded in death by his daughter Sarah Jean Wiley; his parents ,Paul and Jean Wiley; grandparents, Walter and Ella Voigt; and most recently, his beloved dog Raider.
+Lee was preceded in death by his daughter Sarah Jean Wiley, his parents Paul and Jean Wiley, his grandparents Walter and Ella Voigt, and most recently, his beloved dog Raider.

-Lee is survived by his wife of 56 years, Drenda Anne Johnson Wiley; his two children: Dianna Wiley Apfel (Greg) and David Wiley (Candy); his six grandchildren: Kaitlynn Wiley Edwards (Zach), Mackenzie Wiley Lopez (Rene), Kendra Wiley, Reid Apfel, Zachary Apfel, and Tyce Apfel; his two great-grandchildren: McKenna Lopez and Thomas Lee Edwards; his brother, Donald Wiley (Thea); his brother-in-law, Jay Johnson (Kay); and his beloved dog, Jack.
+Lee is survived by his wife of 56 years, Drenda Anne Johnson Wiley; his brother, Donald Wiley (Thea); his brother-in-law, Jay Johnson (Kay); his two children: Dianna Wiley Apfel (Greg) and David Wiley (Candy); his six grandchildren: Kaitlynn Wiley Edwards (Zach), Mackenzie Wiley Lopez (Rene), Kendra Wiley, Reid Apfel, Zachary Apfel, and Tyce Apfel; his two great-grandchildren: McKenna Lopez and Thomas Lee Edwards; and his beloved dog, Jack.

-He is also survived by several nieces and nephews as well as many friends and honorary family members - Terri Galvan and husband Carlos Arriaga, Arlie Tolifson and late wife Vicki, Chris Wicker, Buddy and Jeanie Kalencki, Lee and Estela Villarreal, and the Life Begins at 40 Golf Tournament Directors.
+Lee is also survived by several nieces and nephews as well as many friends and honorary family members - Terri Galvan and husband Carlos Arriaga, Arlie Tolifson and late wife Vicki, Chris Wicker, Buddy and Jeanie Kalencki, Lee and Estela Villarreal, and the Life Begins at 40 Golf Tournament Directors.